African Hunt Contract Agreement

 Trophy Fees:

 All species available, sex & number allowed (if pertinent) and prices should be clearly set out.
-It should be indicated that the fees are also payable if an animal is wounded and lost.
+It should be clearly indicated that the fees are payable if an animal is wounded and lost.
 Again method of payment and currency should be stipulated.

 Cancellation Policy: